33-Year-Old Linebacker – Free Agent

 Whether you rank Posluszny higher than this depends simply on whether you expect the Jaguars to force Myles Jack, last year's second-round pick, into a bigger role as a sophomore.
 Even with age 33 com...

 Paul Posluszny Contract Information:

-Signed a six-year, $45 million deal with the Jaguars in July of 2011.
+Signed a restructured three-year, $15 million contract with the Jaguars in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Paul Posluszny – simply subscribe now.

 |2017 Proj||32||Subscribe now to see our 2017 projections for Paul Posluszny|

 Age is determined on September 1st of each season.